raas-dev/artery/README.md

 The git workflow is [trunk based development](https://trunkbaseddevelopment.com/).

-Azure DevOps will host the pipelines for building Docker images, deploying PRs to testing environments and trunk to staging and production in Azure.
+Azure DevOps hosts the pipelines for building Docker images and deploying images to PR, staging and production environments in Azure.

 ### Creating pipelines